The following are courses offered through the Child Welfare Academy. Expand the row to read an overview of each course.

 SSA (Social Services Associate) Training is a 5 day training for workers who have been hired as OCS Social Services Associates statewide.
 This training is an introduction to the OCS Practice Model and includes pertinent topics to enhance working with children and families.
 Throughout the training, there is a deliberate focus on the various ways SSAs support casework provided by the Protective Services Specialists.
 Understanding and practicing how to supervise family contact is also emphasized.

-SSA Training is hosted 1-2 times per calendar year as needed depending on the request of OCS.
+SSA Training is hosted 1-2 times per calendar year as needed depending on the request of OCS. (open to OCS)

 - Child First™ Alaska